Confessions of a Bookseller by Shaun Bythell

 And working in a bookshop with a skeleton on the ceiling and a ghost on the stairs, Bythell knows a thing or two about the supernatural.

 Confessions of a Bookseller is a straightforward, often humorous diary giving insight into secondhand bookshop life.
 It’s one for booksellers, book lovers, anyone in shop retail, and the residents of Wigtown.
-For those who loved his first book -The Diary of a Bookseller - this is more of the same and Nicky is back.

 Many thanks to Profile Books and NetGalley for my advanced reading copy.